lechimp-p/dicto.php/BACKLOG.md

   would mean to introduce the possibility to add custom classes to the config.

 # Issues
 * `GUIClasses cannot depend on ilDB` finds some locations twice on ILIAS.
-Seems to be related to the `global` keyword.
+This is caused by the fact, that "classes invoke stuff in their methods" and said methods do this as well.
 * It is inconsistent, that Invoke makes invocations in methods of classes related to the class itself, but `only XYZClasses can invoke` also flags the methods in XYZClasses.